18 Traditional German Christmas Foods To Try in 2026

 2. Red Cabbage (Rotkohl)

-In southern Germany, other variations of red cabbage are cooked with bacon and other fats for a richer flavor.
+In Southern Germany, other variations of red cabbage are cooked with bacon and meat fat for a richer flavor.
 This versatile German Christmas food pairs exceptionally well with hearty dishes like roast meats and potatoes, making it a must-have on the Christmas table.

 Red pickled cabbage in a transparent bowl